 Audley Jarvis and the AP team head to the used photo gear markets to hunt down the best second-hand DSLR lenses to buy in 2024.

 The best second-hand DSLR lenses enable you to upgrade your camera system without spending a fortune.
-New DSLR lenses may be a rare thing these days, but these systems have been around a long time, and there are decades-worth of fantastic lenses available on the second-hand market.
+New DSLR lenses are rare things these days, but their systems have been around a long time, and there are decades-worth of fantastic lenses on the second-hand market.
 Many can be picked up for a fraction of what you would have originally paid for them on release.
 It’s just a matter of finding the good ones.

 First though, if you haven’t bought used photo gear before, it pays to do your research and have an idea where to look.
 So let’s quickly take a look at where to find the best second-hand DSLR lenses, and run through some tips on how to pick them out…